padrino/padrino-docs/guides/07_adding-components/03_javascript-engine.html.md

 ## README

-Finally, let’s update the README for `padrino-gen` to reflect the new component in [padrino-gen/README.rdoc](https://github.com/padrino/padrino-framework/blob/master/padrino-gen/README.rdoc):
+Finally, let's update the README for `padrino-gen` to reflect the new component in [padrino-gen/README.rdoc](https://github.com/padrino/padrino-framework/blob/master/padrino-gen/README.rdoc):